annapazola/hack-the-climate-coextremes/README.md

 # Work Description

 Our work is split into two parts:

 1) Analysing co-occurence of extreme event of high wind conditional to extreme low temperature, looking at two different time slices [2020,2030], [2050,2060].
-The analysis looked at the Chi function (defined in Coles et al., 2000), considering 4 locations for the wind variables and analyse the:
+The analysis looked at the Chi function (defined in Coles et al., 2000), considering 4 locations for the wind variables.
+The results consists of:
-  - The Chi function P(W>x|T->-x)
+  - Heat map of the Chi function P(W>x|T->-x)
   - The variability of the probability of joint extremes wrt to base period [2010,2020]

 2) Analysing co-occurence of extreme events over the next 3 decades high temperature conditional to extreme at a given base point.
 Here we have down three things:
   - Produce plots for chi for a varying basepoint
   - Heatwave buddy finder